RaffayK/League-Management-System/README.md

 ### General

-The Club Management System is a .NET-based software designed to manage various activities of a cricket club, including member registration, batch registration, and more.
-This system facilitates normal users to enroll for membership, log in to their accounts, and manage their activities efficiently.
-It automates daily operations, streamlining club functionality for ease of use.
+A club management system project that provides and manages various club activities such as member registration, registration for various regular and vacation batches and more.
+The sports club management system software is a .net built system that manages the entire club activities and provides respective functionality for various types of visitors.
+This system is built with respect to managing a cricket club.
+It allows normal users to avail for club membership, log in to their respective account .
+The sports club management system is built keeping in mind various various daily activities of a cricket club and the software automates all these club functionality for easy operation of the club.

 ## Chapter 02: System Analysis